Music of Japan: J-pop

 J-pop, an abbreviation for Japanese pop is a loosely defined musical genre that entered the musical mainstream of Japan in the 1990s.
 J-pop has its roots in 1960s pop and rock music, such as the Beatles, which 70s rock bands fused rock with Japanese music.
-J-pop was further defined by Japanese new wave bands such as Southern All Stars in the late 1970s.
+J-pop was further defined by Japanese new wave bands such as Southern All Stars and Yellow Magic Orchestra in the late 1970s.
 Eventually, J-pop replaced kayōkyoku ("Lyric Singing Music", a term for Japanese pop music from the 1920s to the 1980s) in the Japanese music scene.
 The term was coined by the Japanese media to distinguish Japanese music from foreign music.

 Idol music

 Japanese idol musical artists are a significant part of the market, with girl groups and boy bands regularly topping the singles chart.
-These include boy band Arashi, which had the best-selling singles of 2008 and 2009, and girl group AKB48, which have had the best-selling singles each year since 2010.
+These include boy band Arashi, which had the best-selling singles of 2008 and 2009, and girl group AKB48, which have had the best-selling singles each year of the 2010s.
 Since the end of the 2010s, more and more idol groups have emerged.
 Their success is sometimes termed "Idol sengoku jidai" (アイドル戦国時代; lit.
 Idol war age).
 In 2014, about 486,000 people attended Momoiro Clover Z's live concerts, which was the highest record for female musicians in Japan for this year.
-SMAP was a Japanese boy band, recognized.
-The group was created in 1988.
-Nogizaka 46 and Keyakizaka 46 were also popular.
+Since the Covid-19 pandemic, many idol groups have seen their sales plummet.
+For example, AKB48's physical sales have fallen from over a million copies sold per single to around 300,000, while groups such as Nogizaka46, Sakurazaka46 or Hinatazaka46 have seen a smaller drop, with average sales of 500,000 to 700,000 copies for their recent singles, making them the most trending Japanese idol groups of the 2020s.

+City pop

+City pop is the term for a style of Japanese pop music that arose during a period of rapid economic growth and technological development during the 1970s to 1980s.
+City pop was a uniquely Japanese take on adult-oriented American genres such as funk, disco, jazz, AOR, and soft rock, combining them with Japanese pop sensibilities and then new Japanese technologies such as electronic musical instruments, car cassette decks and the Walkman.

+City pop was largely pioneered by Tatsuro Yamashita and Haruomi Hosono in the 1970s.
+The genre is related to the techno-pop music of Yellow Magic Orchestra, with both genres influencing each other during the 1970s to 1980s.

+Techno-kayō

+Techno-kayō, also known as synth-pop or techno-pop, was pioneered by Yellow Magic Orchestra (YMO) in 1978.
+They were pioneers in their use of synthesizers, samplers, sequencers, drum machines, computers, and digital recording technology, and effectively anticipated the electro-pop boom of the 1980s.
+They are credited with playing a key role in the development of several electronic music genres, including synth-pop, electro and techno.